sheng-n/SSCLMD/README.md

 It is recommended that you save the training and test sets for each fold and then calculate the lncRNA/miRNA/disease functional similarity.
 Then continue with subsequent calculations, which will speed up the calculation.

 ## 5. Contacts
-If you have any questions, please email Nan Sheng (shengnan21@mails.jlu.edu.cn)
+If you have any questions, please email Nan Sheng (shengnan@jlu.edu.cn)